 Now, personally, I love it!
 I may be a little odd, but I wish I could bring each one of you a muffin, latte and my awkward enthusiasm for all things de-owning, and personally dive in to help you.
 I just love helping people get rid of their stuff!

-Since I’m over here and your over there, it’s not really an option.
+Since I’m over here and you’re over there, it’s not really an option.

 Just Picture It

 Wouldn’t it be nice if we could declare ourselves minimalists, snap our fingers, and make all of the clutter just disappear.